- HOW DO I?

-- Computers for adults, teens and kids available first come first serve
+Computers for adults, teens and kids available on a first-come, first-serve basis

-The Westfield Athenaeum welcomes all users of our public Internet and word processing computers.
-The staff will provide help and advice on using the computers, as appropriate.
+The Westfield Athenaeum welcomes all users of our public computers.
+The staff will provide help and advice on using the computers, as appropriate (one-on-one instruction appointments can be made for more extensive technology training).
 The Internet is an un-moderated medium, and includes information that may be erroneous, out-of-date, controversial or sexually explicit.
 The user is responsible for identifying and/or avoiding such information, not the Athenaeum staff.
 In order to serve the needs of our patrons, the following requirements must be met:

-- Any patron who wishes to use a public computer must bring a valid C/W MARS library card, and be in good standing (with fines no higher than 10 dollars).
+Any patron who wishes to use a public computer may bring a valid C/W MARS library card for self-sign-up.

-- For visitors without a C/W MARS card, a guest pass will be issued in exchange for a valid form of identification, such as a driver's license, college ID or a travel visa.
+For visitors without a C/W MARS card, a guest pass will be issued.

-- Patrons are allowed 2 sessions (up to a maximum of 1 hour per day) using the automated reservation station; extended time may be granted at the discretion of the Reference Librarian, if no other reservations are pending.
+Patrons are allowed one hour per day; if no other reservations are pending, extended time may be granted at the discretion of the Reference Librarian.

 Internet resources are to be used in a responsible manner consistent with educational, informational and recreational purposes.
 Patrons of all ages are expected to use the computers in a responsible manner, respecting the rights of others.

 Computer privileges may be suspended or cancelled, at the discretion of the Librarian, if a patron is found tampering with the computers, including any violations noted below: